AlmuraDev/ServerContent/3.0/Examples/RainDrop-Explained.md

 * `tree` - custom tree implemenation files

 ## Models
-The models directory contains both `OBJ` and `JSON` based model definitions.
+The models directory contains both `.OBJ` and `.JSON` based model definitions.
 The location of these files are important to only `block` and `item`.
 Past the base directories you only need to make sure that the content files point to the appropriate subfolders past each parent directory.
+Note:  OBJ models require the usage of a `.MTL` file to load the information about the `.OBJ` mode.
 * `block` -
 * `item` -